Deep Learning-Aided Projected Gradient Detector for Massive Overloaded MIMO Channels: Introduction

 \section{Introduction}

-Multiple input multiple output (MIMO) systems have attracted great interests because they potentially achieve high spectral efficiency.
-Recently, as a consequence of high growth of mobile data traffic, \emph{massive} MIMO is regarded as a key technology in the 5th generation (5G) wireless communication systems~\cite{Yang}.
+Multiple input multiple output (MIMO) systems have attracted great interests because they potentially achieve high spectral efficiency in wireless communications.
+Recently, as a consequence of high growth of mobile data traffic, \emph{massive} MIMO is regarded as a key technology in the 5th generation (5G) wireless network standard~\cite{Yang}.
 In massive MIMO systems, tens or hundreds of antennas are used in the transmitter and the receiver.
-This fact complicates the detection problem for MIMO channels because the computational complexity of a MIMO detector, in general, increases as the numbers of antennas grows.
+This fact complicates the detection problem for MIMO channels because the computational complexity of a MIMO detector, in general, increases as the numbers of antennas grow.
 A practical massive MIMO detection algorithm should possess both low energy consumption and low computational complexity in addition to reasonable bit error rate (BER) performance.

 In a down-link massive MIMO channel with mobile terminals, a transmitter in a base station can have many antennas but a mobile terminal cannot have such a number of receive antennas because of the restrictions on cost, space limitation, and power consumption.
 This scenario is known as the \emph{overloaded} (or \emph{underdetermined}) scenario.
-Development of an overloaded MIMO detector with computational efficiency and considerable BER performance is a highly challenging problem because conventional simple MIMO decoders such as the minimum mean square error (MMSE) detector~\cite{Shnidman} and the ZF detector ~\cite{Etten} exhibits poor BER performance over overloaded MIMO channels, and an optimal detection based on the exhaustive search is evidently computationally intractable.
+Development of an overloaded MIMO detector with computational efficiency and reasonable BER performance is a highly challenging problem because conventional naive MIMO decoders such as the minimum mean square error (MMSE) detector~\cite{Shnidman} exhibit poor BER performance for overloaded MIMO channels, and an optimal detection based on the exhaustive search is evidently computationally intractable.